rikhil-amonkar/OncoDeepMind-CancerDetectionCNN/README.md

 # OncoDeepMind
-OncoDeepMind is a deep learning-based framework for predicting cancer drug responses using biological and molecular data.
-The goal is to support precision oncology through AI-powered analysis of complex datasets such as gene expression profiles and SMILES representations of drug compounds.
+OncoDeepMind is a deep learning-based and AI-orientated web-application to help predict cancer drug responses using biological and molecular data.
+The goal is to support precision oncology through ML-powered analysis of complex datasets such as gene expression profiles and SMILES representations of drug compounds.
+OncoDeepMind also offers a risk predicition Logistic Regression model to provide users with probabilitiy of risk as well as LLM generated recommendations for lifestyle changes.

 ## 🚀 Features
 - Deep neural networks with multi-layer architectures